OutSystems/docs-support/src/troubleshooting/application-runtime/timeouts-under-hood.md

 ### Timeout Description

 On Native Mobile and Reactive Web apps, the client side of the applications perform multiple asynchronous requests to the servers through Data Actions, Server Actions, and Aggregates.
-To protect the apps from slow server requests, Server Request Timeout is set to 10 seconds by default on the eSpaces.
+To protect the apps from slow server requests, Server Request Timeout is set to 10 seconds by default on the Modules.
 This means that if a server request does not reply within 10 seconds, the application triggers a Communication Exception.

 The requests are aborted by the client but not on the server and will continue executing on IIS.